 Finds that have been identified as finely-made scrapers (some circular, others appearing to be end-scrapers) also suggest that hide preparation– whether for ‘home comforts’ or crude apparel – also took place at the site in that earliest period.

 The so-called M2 phase comprises no fewer than four levels of carbonised deposits; large hearths; and shellfish.
 Shaped bone tools ‘possibly used as awls and projectile points’ came mainly from M2 layers, but also from the M1 phase – comprising the five uppermost layers of Middle Stone Age occupation – that came later.

-The 'stratigraphic integrity' of artifacts recovered from these levels has been demonstrated, which is to say that there is minimal evidence of movement of artifacts as between the Middle Stone Age phases.
+The ‘stratigraphic integrity of artefacts recovered from these levels has been demonstrated, which is to say that there is minimal evidence of movement of artifacts as between the Middle Stone Age phases.

 Later Stone Age occupation: these deposits are more massively bedded; and, being less than 2000 years old are relatively undistorted.
 In addition to that, burned layers tend to be thicker and several of these appear to preserve (reflect) their original hearth-like structures.

 Carbonised deposits reflect occupation boundaries: hence separate major occupying groups.
 However these deposits undulate considerably from the back to the front of the cave, due to subsequent subsidence that produced a ‘wrapping’ effect over the rock falls.

 In this period ground waters rich in calcium carbonate percolated through the cave roof and walls, creating an environment helpful to preservation of bone and shell – particularly near to what have been identified as hearths and ash deposits.

 Burned layers tend to be thicker, with several appearing to preserve their original hearth-like structures.